KawaharaLab/PhysRes/README.md

 $y_p = x_t \cdot W_{out}$

 This can be obtained from `physres.Test(0.7, Y)` where the parameter 0.7 represents the ratio of the number of training samples over the total number of points in the timeseries, and Y is the target timeseries.
+For MNIST, unzip MNIST-dataset.zip first, and run the implementation of the model trained as a classifier.

 ## Hyperparameters
 Although it is recommended to keep the defaults settings, the two main hyperparameters latency and scaling can be changed for optimization on the specific task.
 For example a grid search can be implemented for fine-tuning.